shenth222/MHA2MLA/README.md

 # MHA2MLA

-This repo contains the code for the paper "Towards Economical Inference: Enabling DeepSeek's Multi-Head Latent Attention in Any Transformer-based LLMs".
+This repo contains the code for the paper ["Towards Economical Inference: Enabling DeepSeek's Multi-Head Latent Attention in Any Transformer-based LLMs"](https://arxiv.org/abs/2502.14837).

 ![alt text](img/overview.png)

+## News

+* [2025.02.21] The paper of MHA2MLA is publicly available: https://arxiv.org/abs/2502.14837
+* [2025.02.19] Released the first version of the MHA2MLA code, providing usage code for LlaMa fine-tuning and evaluating.

+## TO-DO

+- [ ] Provide the code for incorporating the projection matrix and inference.

 ## Models